phac-nml/irida/doc/developer/getting-started/index.md

 ./gradlew clean test
 ```

-Maven will download all required dependencies and run the full suite of unit tests.
+Gradle will download all required dependencies and run the full suite of unit tests.
 This will take a couple minutes and a report stating what tests passed and failed will be presented.

 ##### Integration tests
 {:.no_toc}